yc62897441/AC-Exercise-S2-3-A3-Build-RestaurantList/readme.md

 ```

 ## Features
-1. List a restaurents list
+1. List a restaurants list

-2. Click single restaurent for detailed introduction
+2. Click single restaurant for detailed introduction

-3. Use "Search bar" to search restaurents
+3. Use "Search bar" to search restaurants